Interclub Men’s & Mixed Foursomes Tournament Conditions

 2. Each Team shall consist of four players - two matches of two players from each team.

-3. The Tournament shall be open to golf clubs affiliated to the Leicestershire & Rutland Golf Union.
+3. The Tournament shall be open to golf clubs affiliated to the Leicestershire & Rutland Golf Limited.

 4. A club may only enter one team.
 Each player must be a playing member of the club.

 5. A player may only represent one Club throughout the period of the Tournament.

 6. A substitution for any member of a team throughout the Tournament, but not during a match, may be made.

 7. All matches shall commence from the first tee.
 The order of play will be determined by the individual pairings.
 When starting the play of a hole the men shall play off the tee of the longest measured course available, the women shall play off the red.
 The "teeing ground" is the starting place for the hole to be played.
 It is a rectangular area two club-lengths in depth, the front and the sides of which are defined by the outside limits of two tee-markers.
 A ball is outside the teeing ground when all of it lies outside the teeing ground.

 8. The handicap allowance shall be half of the difference of the combined handicaps of either side.
 In the Mixed Foursomes competition, the strokes shall be taken from the Men's Stroke Index.